 1. Introduction

-2. Position and values
+2. Position and values4

 3. Definition of Bullying4

+4. Reasons for bullying4

+5. Recognising bullying5

+6. Recognising those who may be vulnerable to bullying5

+7. Signs of Bulllying6

-4. Defintion of Cyberbullying5
+8. Defintion of Cyberbullying6

-5. Roles and Responsibilities
+9. Roles and Responsibilities7

-6. Signs of Bulllying6

-7. Responding to allegations of bullying7
+10. Responding to allegations of bullying8

-8. Bullying - Preventative Measures8
+11. Bullying - Preventative Measures11

-9. Cyberbullying - Preventative Measures
+12. Cyberbullying - Preventative Measures12

-10. EYFS Children10
+13. EYFS Children

-11. Pupils with Special Educational Needs and Disability11
+14. Pupils with Special Educational Needs and Disability13

-12. Complaints Procedure11
+15. Complaints Procedure

-13. Intervention12
+16. Intervention14

 Арр Appendix 1 - Pupil Guidance